 Senior Year Service Guidelines

-§ The Senior student is to have direct contact with the disadvantaged or marginalized, unless he or she is volunteering at Mid-Ohio Food Bank.
+The student is to have direct contact with the disadvantaged or marginalized, unless he or she is volunteering at the Mid-Ohio Food Bank;

-Completion of service hours should be done by the Senior student on-site at a social service agency, area hospital, nursing home, or United Way organization* that is in agreement with Catholic moral teaching.
+Completion of service hours should be completed on-site at a social service agency, area hospital, nursing home or United Way organization* that is in agreement with Catholic moral teaching;

-It is highly recommended that the Senior student explore a service opportunity that is new to him or her.
+It is highly recommended that the student explore a service opportunity that is new to him or her;

-§ A Senior student should not begin service until a service agreement** is signed by the student and the designated volunteer coordinator for the agency at which the service will be done.
-This agreement should be submitted to the Senior year Theology teacher.
+Service should not begin until a service agreement** is signed by the student and the designated volunteer coordinator for the agency at which the service will be completed.
+This agreement should be submitted to the Senior Theology teacher;

-§ Training hours required by an agency before the Senior student is permitted to do service are not acceptable as Senior service hours.
+Training hours required by an agency are not acceptable as service hours;

-§ Collection of donations and fund raising events are not acceptable for Senior Year service hours.
+Collection of donations and fundraising events are not acceptable;

-§ Volunteering at a for-profit business is never acceptable, not matter the clients being served;
+Volunteering at a for-profit business is never acceptable, not matter the clients being served;

-§ A parent or family member of the beneficiary of service may never be the supervisor or sign the supervisor form.
+A parent or family member of the beneficiary of service may not be the supervisor or sign the supervisor’s form;

-§ Service is not complete until an unaltered, original supervisor's evaluation form*** is given to, and approved as acceptable by, the Senior’s theology teacher.
+Service is not complete until an acceptable supervisor's evaluation*** is given to the student’s Theology teacher;

-§ The LTGM requirement is not complete until the additional follow-up reflection over service are accomplished.
+The LTGM requirement is not complete until the appropriate reflection is complete.

 No exceptions are allowed.
 These guidelines are firm.

-Particularly recommended is service with soup kitchens, local food pantries, and homeless shelters, and service-work camps.
-Catholic/Lutheran/Jewish Social Services, J.O.I.N., LifeCare Alliance, Mid-Ohio Food Bank, Mother M. Angeline Home, The Red Cross, Special Olympics, Meals-on-Wheels, and West/South Side Free Store are acceptable sites for a Senior student to do service.
+Particularly recommended is service with soup kitchens, local food pantries, homeless shelters and service-work camps.
+Catholic/Lutheran/Jewish Social Services, J.O.I.N., LifeCare Alliance, Mid-Ohio Food Bank, Mother M. Angeline Home, The Red Cross, Special Olympics, Meals-on-Wheels, and West/South Side Free Store are acceptable sites for the student to complete their service.

-Any questions concerning community service, including the appropriateness of an agency, should be addressed prior to beginning service.
-If you are unsure about the agency where you would like to volunteer, please check your Theology teacher, Mr. Pritchard ([email protected]), any member of the Campus Ministry team or Dr. SK ([email protected]).
+Any questions concerning community service, including the appropriateness of an agency, should be addressed before beginning service.
+If you are unsure about the agency where you would like to volunteer, please check with a member of Campus Ministry or e-mail [email protected].

-A Senior student who does not complete all LTGM requirements by the end of the third quarter will be ineligible for BRHS’s spring extra-curricular activities.
+A senior who does not complete all LTGM requirements by the end of third quarter will be ineligible for BRHS’s spring extra-curricular activities.
 These include sport and theater activities.
-A Senior student who does not complete all LTGM requirements may not graduate.
+A senior who does not complete all LTGM requirements will not graduate.

-Seniors who exceed the service hour requirement are eligible for annual awards and scholarships.
-These are given to the top Senior students who perform service above and beyond that which is required.
+Students who exceed the service requirement may be eligible for annual awards and scholarships.
 Many colleges look favorably on an applicant with a variety of community service experiences.
+Awards are given annually to students who perform service above and beyond that which is required.